Outcome-Oriented Predictive Process Monitoring: Review and Benchmark: Benchmark

 \subsubsection{Train-test split}

 In order to simulate the real-life situation where prediction models are trained using historic data and applied to ongoing cases, we employ a temporal split to divide the event log into train and test cases.
-Namely, the cases are ordered according to the start time and the first 80\% are used for training the models, while the remaining 20\% are used to evaluate the performance.
-In other words, the classifier is trained with all cases that started before a given date, and the testing is done only on cases that start afterwards.
+Namely, the cases are ordered according to the start time and the first 80\% are used for selecting the best model parameters and training the final model, while the remaining 20\% are used to evaluate the performance of the final model.
+Specifically, splitting is done on the level of completed traces, so that different prefixes of the same trace remain in the same chunk (either all in the train set or all in the test set).
+In other words, the classifier is optimized and trained with all cases that started before a given date, and the testing is done only on cases that start afterwards.
 Note that, using this approach, some events in the training cases could still overlap with the test period.
 In order to avoid that, we cut the training cases so that events that overlap with the test period are discarded.